Department of Composition

 OUTSIDE ACTIVITY.
 PROMOTION OF NEW MUSIC

-Composition Department’s role is also to promote contemporary music.
+The role of the Department of Composition Department is also to promote contemporary music.
 That includes: cooproduction of International Days of Kraków Composers’s Music, International Twentieth Century Chamber Music Competition, Polish Music Festival, Young Composers Forum, and cooperation with Polish Composers Association, “Muzyka Centrum” Association, Polish Music Edition (PWM), among many other cultural organizations.
 The newly established contemporary music ensembles attract both performers and composers.
 Symposiums, conferences, workshops, and concerts of new music are often organized in cooperation with Composition Department.
 Works of composers affiliated with Department have been recorded and published in Poland as well as abroad.
 The new generation of composers – alumni and teachers of the Music Academy – is present at the International Contemporary Music Festival “Warsaw Autumn” (Bień, Jabłoński, Zych, Gryka, Widłak), and at the UNESCO International Composers’ Tribune in Paris (Stachowski, Bujarski, Bargielski, Widłak, Długosz), which prooves additionally the artistic and didactic potential of the Department.

 Stanisław Wiechowicz (1957-63)